 Separate coverage

-If you’re searching for alternatives, know that you can buy separate coverage for your jewelry on a separate policy.
-It can be more expensive, but if you have to make a claim, premiums for your main home insurance policy won’t be affected.
+If you’re searching for alternatives, know you can buy separate coverage for your jewelry on an individual policy.
+It can be more expensive, but if you have to make a claim, premiums for your primary home insurance policy won’t be affected.

-While insuring jewelry through your home insurance policy is handy, keep in mind it will lapse if you move.
-You will need to add the endorsement to your new home’s policy, otherwise, if your possession is lost or stolen, you will no longer have the coverage you had prior.
+While insuring jewelry through your home insurance policy is handy, remember it will lapse if you move.
+You will need to add the endorsement to your new home’s policy; otherwise, if your possession is lost or stolen, you will no longer have the coverage you had prior.

 Be sure to call your isure broker to discuss your coverage if: